ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 Console.WriteLine("End of the program.");
 ```

-As we can see from the preceding code block, using `if`, `else if`, then `else` allowed us to get rid of the complex condition that negates the other two conditions.
+As the preceding code block highlights, using `if`, `else if`, then `else` allowed us to get rid of the complex condition that negates the other two conditions.
 This code is still simple, but if you think about adding more and more conditions, the last `if` would become very hard to maintain, error-prone, and hard to read.
 Moreover, all conditions would be duplicated.
 Once for its own `if` block and negated for that last `if`.